vahidhedayati/mailinglist/README.md

 Unfortunately due to issues with merging repo was cleaned up, original code cna be found here:
 Those changes are here: https://github.com/burtbeckwith/mailinglist/

+[@martofeld martin](https://github.com/martofeld) For adding template support to the plugin

+[Sergey Ponomarev](https://github.com/stokito) For cleaning up and adding formating to the README.md

+Thank you all for you contributions.
+If you wish to contribute or add stuff I be happy to add you as a project member.
+I am no longer using this project so will not be getting much updates from me.